partmor/SDC-Behavioral-Cloning/README.md

 ![random_shade]

 + **Random brightness**: the brightness of the image is altered using a range of random values for gamma adjustment.
-The objective is also increase robustness against lighting conditions and tarmack tonalities.
+The objective is also increase robustness against lighting conditions and tarmac tonalities.
 ```python
 def apply_random_gamma_adjust(img, low, high):
     gamma = np.random.random_sample() * (high - low) + low